kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 ==========================
 - The background text on the stage "Duel Field" gets scaled incorrectly
 - The regionlock is still not completely unlocked
-- "Quick switching" characters in tutorial mode causes palettes to switch
+- "Quick switching" characters in training mode causes palettes to switch

 Troubleshooting
 ==========================